You can't wait for good things to fall into your lap, you have to go after it.

 By Sam Yang - Get similar updates here

 "If only I were stronger, then I would be able to solve a lot of my own problems."
-This is what I would say to myself; initially as an excuse, always with regret.
+This is what I would tell myself; initially as an excuse, but always with regret.
 Regret that I was not living up to my capacity and that was directly affecting my ability to help myself.
-When I attempted to solve my own problems without changing anything about myself, I fulfilled my own prophecy of failure.
+When I attempted to solve my problems without changing anything about myself, I fulfilled my own prophecy of failure.
 Then I flipped the script.

 I Started With Hi

 I would make the briefest of eye contact, nod my head, and say hi.
 Initially, even doing this with coworkers felt odd and took some amount of mental preparation.
 Then I replaced the nod with a smile.
 Then I slightly extended eye contact (but not so long to be creepy).
 I kept upping the ante, upping my exposure to others.
 And in doing this, I realized my shyness was all about vulnerability.
 I was afraid of being vulnerable, but it takes vulnerability to connect with other people.
 That was the paradox.
 Developing vulnerability was really developing courage, they are one and the same.
 To be able to put myself in the line of fire with strangers was the only way I could also put myself in a position to communicate with strangers.
 In improving myself, I was helping myself.
 It forced me to understand my inner workings and pay attention to feelings I was too uncomfortable focusing on.
 This process takes mindfulness; fortunately, it also creates mindfulness.